 C-Betting In Position vs Out Of Position

-However, this wide range is going to include very few actually strong hands and is going to miss approximately 70% of all boards.
+However, this wide range will include very few strong hands and miss approximately 70% of all boards.

 This means you can c-bet pretty much your entire range on almost all boards in this scenario, and you are likely to get a lot of folds from your opponent’s fairly weak range.